git/git.github.io/SoC-2016-Ideas.md

 git push -f
 ```

 This list can and should be extend by the student.
-The goal is to
-find the minimal necessary subset of Git commands to successfully
-perform source control management.
-Seasoned Git users most likely
-disagree with this list as it would restrict them from working
-efficiently with Git (e.g. by maintaining a nice history using
-`rebase`).
-However, these users are not the target audience.
-The target
-audience are beginners that want or need to use Git and want to
-stay out of trouble.

 ### Git remote whitelist/blacklist